AlexMonnet/VersionService/README.md

 # VersionService
-A basic java-based webservice that compares version numbers
+A basic java-based webservice that compares version numbers.